oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 *Vector Data Type*: A data type designed to store vector data directly within Oracle Database, facilitating seamless integration.

-*Similarity Search*: The ability to search for semantically similarity on structured or unstructured data.
+*Similarity Search*: The ability to search for semantic similarity on structured or unstructured data.

 *Vector Indexes*: Specialized indexing optimized for rapid and efficient retrieval of similar vectors, enhancing the database's search efficiency.